pluralsight/guides/published/software-engineering-best-practices/using-git-and-github-on-windows/article.md

 git commit -m "First commit"
 ```

 First we create an empty text file (you can create the file any way you like, not necessarily with the `touch` command).
-The we `add` all new and modified files to the Git index (we tell Git which files we want to commit on the next commit).
+Then we `add` all new and modified files to the Git index (we tell Git which files we want to commit on the next commit).
 And finally we `commit` the changes with a message.

 ## Sharing your code on GitHub